crit005/Exceltransaction_All_Web/README.md

 # Excel Transaction

-This application can help the user to easily make import transactions from excel files to the CMS system.
+This application can help the user to easily import transactions from excel files to the CMS system.

 ## Requirement